 - a description of the project planned for the applicant’s stay in Berlin (3-5 pages); an introductory section (max.
 200 words) should explain the project’s significance to readers from other disciplines.
 The description should also briefly summarize extant work in this area of research (state of the art) and how the project would advance the current state of knowledge.

-Applications can be submitted via the Wissenschaftskolleg's electronic platform in spring (March-May) or in the fall (September-November).
+Applications can be submitted via the Wissenschaftskolleg's electronic platform.